untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 Status denotes next action which should be undertaken to finish minor build: {FORK, FREEZE, BUILD_MDEPS, ACTUALIZE_PATCHES, BUILD, DONE}

+Parameters calculation

+- WB: branch where to get mdeps from
+  - if version not locked
+    - if CRB exists - CRB
+    - else `develop`
+  - else RB for given version
+- `mdeps`: are taken from mdepsBranch
+- `subComponents` are calculated using mdeps
+- `WB`:

+Status calculation

 - If version is not locked: FORK needed? => FORK
-- If version is locked: mdeps extended status is calculated using mdeps from particular RB
-- CRB.version.patch >0 => DONE
+- WB.version.patch >0 => DONE
 - mdeps are not frozen => FREEZE
 - Any component is not in DONE status => BUILD_MDEPS
 - Any component has patch which is greater than one mentioned in `mdeps` => ACTUALIZE_PATCHES